 - No down payment required.
 See County List for limits.

 - Maximum seller contributions 4%+

 - Citizenship is not required

 - Reservists/National Guard qualify for VA benefits

 - Underwritten at PERL

-Experienced Realtors and Veterans trust and choose PERL!
+Experienced Realtors and Veterans trust and choose THE PARENT TEAM!

 - Purchase and Refinance specialists in VA, FHA and Conventional loans.